-If your bunny is new to litter training, then its best that they learn how it works through a series of gradual steps.
-Special care also needs to be given to juvenile bunnies as they will need to learn how to use a litter tray as they develop, and this is also covered in this section.
+If your bunny is new to litter training, then its best that they learn through a series of gradual steps.
+Special care also needs to be given to juvenile bunnies as they will need to learn how to use a litter tray as they develop.
 Follow this guide and you will see how litter training can be achieved without much fuss.

 The first step is to prepare a pen or other enclosure as a litter training area where the litter training can begin.
 This can be done by covering the entire floor surface of this area with something that is absorbent and can be cleaned easily such as newspaper or wood shavings or hay.
 As with most things bunny do, litter training is going to need to be on their terms and time scale so it's going to need to be big enough for them to binky about in as they may be spending some time there.

 Next you need to let your bunny establish a place they choose as a toilet spot inside their pen or enclosure.
 This will typically be in a corner next to a wall where they feel save.
-Once you recognize this place then the trick to litter training is encouraging them to return to the same spot through the various stages till you can eventually build up to placing a litter tray there.
+Once you recognize this place then the trick is encouraging them to return to the same spot through the various stages till you can eventually place a litter tray there.
 Encourage them as much as possible to keep this spot as a toilet area.

 Placing food over this area such as a hay rack or hanging treat as this will encourage them to stay there longer because if your bunny is not resting then is likely they will be eating and going to the toilet, which they are quite happy to do at the same time in the same place.